DEEP POUR Epoxy Use and Care Guide

 - Do not expose the product to direct sunlight.

 - Keep container closed to prevent contamination.

 - May cause eye and skin irritation.
 Use this product only in a well-ventilated area with protective gloves and eye protection.

 - Do not eat, drink, or smoke when using this product.

 - When mixed together in mass this material can generate excessive heat, handle with caution.

 - Dispose of containers and contents in accordance with all Federal, State, and Local regulations.
 (Refer to SDS for detailed safety information)

-NOTE: DEEP Pour™ Epoxy is VOC-Free.
-We do not have FDA approval certifying direct, long-term contact with food, however once epoxy is fully cured for 30 days, it is an inert plastic and should be fine for incidental exposure to food.
+NOTE: WiseBond® Epoxies are 100% solids and VOC-Free.
+Once epoxy is mixed properly according to the instructions and fully cured for 30 days, it is an inert plastic.
 It is not antimicrobial.
 Epoxy is not safe to ingest (liquid or cured).
 Do not cut on or prepare raw food on epoxy surfaces.

 This information is provided in good faith and correct to the best of our knowledge and should be verified by the end user, as is the suitability of the material for their application.
 No warranty, guarantee, or representation is made as to the sufficiency of the information for the safe use of the product, nor to relieve the end user of any Federal, State, or Local regulatory responsibility.
 The Limited Warranty of this material shall be limited to the replacement of defective material.